ftonneau/texture.kak/README.md

 - `texture_tile_color` for the tile elements outside of the letter
 - `texture_pane_color` for the background behind the tiles

 Two **text colors** can also be configured.
-In this case, however, and contrary to the logo, the colors are supposed to differ depending on terminal background:
+In this case, however, the colors are supposed to differ as a function of the terminal background:

 - `texture_dim_light` for faded text in a light terminal
 - `texture_dim_dark` for faded text in a dark terminal
 - `texture_hot_light` for vivid text in a light terminal
 - `texture_hot_dark` for vivid text in a dark terminal